AutoSleep/comp353_main_project/README.md

 # Important

-### Plz don't write driectly write your code in master branch!!!
+### Don't driectly write your code in master branch!!!

-### Plz open a new branch instead of directly or indirectly writing your code in master branch!!!
+### Open a new branch instead of directly or indirectly writing your code in master branch!!!

 ### Do following steps to open a new branch